One In Ten: A Substance Use Interventionist Shares Advice, Insight And Reason For Hope

 Don is a man in long term recovery and knows all too well the reality of this daunting statistic: one in ten Americans suffer from a substance use disorder.
 Nearly every family is touched by the disease and we have all seen it play out in our own communities.
 This is why Don has dedicated his career to helping families and businesses learn that addiction is not a curse but rather a disease and that through intervention there is hope and a path to recovery.

-This April, as we acknowledge alcohol awareness month and substance use challenges at large, we interviewed Don about what he wishes more people knew about substance use disorder, what he views as warning signs that you or your child might be struggling, and what to be aware of when you’re researching treatment options for you or your loved one.
+This April, as we acknowledge alcohol awareness month and substance use challenges at large, we interviewed Don for some drug intervention advice and about what he wishes more people knew about substance use disorder, what he views as warning signs that you or your child might be struggling, and what to be aware of when you’re researching treatment options for you or your loved one.

 1. This April marks alcohol awareness month which presents an important opportunity to focus on this specific substance use issue.
 What do you wish more people knew about alcohol addiction?